Xavier beats Pitt 84-73, reaches 1st Sweet 16 since 2017

 Colby Jones had 10 points, 14 rebounds and seven assists, and Souley Boum and Jerome Hunter each chipped in with 14 points as all five Xavier starters scored in double digits.

-Xavier distributed the ball well, particularly early on with 17 assists on 19 baskets in the first half to build a 48-34 lead at the break.
+Xavier entered the game leading the country in assists per game (19.2) and had 17 on 19 baskets in the first half to build a 48-34 lead at the break.
 The Musketeers finished with 22 assists.

+The victory came exactly one year after Miller agreed to return as Xavier’s coach.

+He had coached the Musketeers from 2004-09, helping them reach the Sweet 16 twice and the Elite Eight once before leaving for Arizona.
+This will be Miller’s first regional semifinal appearance since 2018 with the Wildcats.

 Xavier (27-9) moves on to play No. 2 seed Texas on Friday in the Midwest Region semifinals in Kansas City, Missouri.